John Ironmonger (writer)

 John Ironmonger (born 8 July 1954), also published as J. W. Ironmonger, is a British writer and literary novelist whose debut novel was shortlisted for the Costa First Novel Award in 2012.
 His novel Not Forgetting the Whale (also known as: The Whale at the End of the World) was an international bestseller.
-His works have been translated into thirteen languages.
+His works have been translated into fifteen languages.

 Biography

 Life and career

 Ironmonger was born in Nairobi, Kenya, and attended Kenton College, a boarding school in Nairobi, and later St Lawrence College, a boarding school in Ramsgate, Kent, before studying as a Zoologist at Nottingham and Liverpool universities.
 His PhD thesis was a study of the ecology of freshwater leeches.
 He lectured for a short while at the University of Ilorin, Nigeria before taking up a career in healthcare computing in the UK.
 His wife Sue is a former RSPCA farm assessor and former council member of Chester Zoo.
 The couple believe they may be the only living Europeans to have seen a Javan rhino with a calf.

 In 2017 John and Sue Ironmonger moved to Parkgate in Cheshire where they now live.
 They have two children, Zoe and Jonathan.